fabio-sassi/levin/README.md

 ## Building and Install:

-Levin can be build in Linux, FreeBSD and OpenBSD:
+Levin can be build in Linux, FreeBSD, OpenBSD and NetBSD:

 	make